kcajheish/ml-study/image_classification.md

 ReLU is applied to convolved feature
 - model has nonlinearity

-polling downsample the convolved features
+pooling downsample the convolved features
-- max polling
+- max pooling
     - slide a tiles over the feature map
     - extract the max from the tile
     - output max value to the new feature map